 - Puppy treats should be low in calories (calories should be obtained from regular puppy food sources)

-- Puppy treats should be small in size or easily chewable into smaller pieces (remember that puppies have not-so-strong deciduous teeth that have not yet been replaced by permanent teeth)
+- Puppy treats should be small in size or easily chewable into smaller pieces (remember that puppies have not-so-strong deciduous teeth that permanent teeth have not yet replaced)

 So, how many dog treats per day?